DRIVER CIRCUIT THEORY |

 When driven at the exact resonant frequency, we saw that the load current was sinusoidal and was precisely in phase with the applied voltage waveform.
 This is no longer the case when the coil is driven slightly above its resonant frequency.
 A substantial current still flows, but the current drawn by the load starts to lag behind the applied voltage waveform by a short time as shown below:

+Essentially the load current does not change direction at the same time as the applied voltage, but continues to "free-wheel" in the same direction for some time.
 It eventually changes direction shortly after the voltage changed polarity.
 It is the net inductance of the Tesla coil at this operating frequency that keeps the current free-wheeling for a short time.
+(It may help to imagine fluid flowing in a pipe, which keeps flowing for a short time under its own momentum when the pump is turned off.) |

 This has some implications on the design of the inverter if it is to withstand this condition without damage.
 (See DRIVER CIRCUIT BEHAVIOUR sections later.)